 Law Firm Controllers and Administrators

-Controllers and administrators identify collection bottlenecks, reconcile accounts, and prepare financial reports without manual data compilation.
+Controllers and administrators identify collection bottlenecks and use a financial KPI dashboard to reconcile accounts, report on key financial metrics, and prepare financial reports more efficiently, without manual data compilation.

 How to Implement Partner Dashboards for Maximum Impact